PeresViz/open-cosmos-backend-challenge/README.md

 To make sure the app is up and running smoothly you should see the following message on the terminal: **Uvicorn running on http://0.0.0.0:8000**

-You could run both commands, **./start_data_server.sh & docker-compose up --build**,  together however I advise you to run in separate tabs so you don't get the logs mixed up from both commands.
+You could run both commands, **./start_data_server.sh & docker-compose up --build**,  together however I advise you to run in separate tabs, so you don't get the logs mixed up from both commands.